SeanKennyNF/typescript-graphql-vercel-serverless-function-example/README.md

 - is functional and will work when deployed to Vercel at the time of writing this README
 - makes use of the `@graphql-codegen` to autogenerate types from your GraphQL schema
 - doesn't make use of `vercel.json` fields that Vercel recommends against using at the time of writing this README
-- supports TypeScript (with the exception of /api/graphql.js.
-I would advise not adding more files to the /api folder)
+- supports TypeScript (with the exception of `/api/graphql.js`.
+I would advise not adding more files to the `/api` folder since GraphQL servers are only supposed to have one endpoint)

 Once this code has hopefully given you something that you can at least run successfully, you can make modifications to this code to suit your own tastes like setting up eslint/prettier, using some other apollo client library you prefer, connecting to SQL/Mongo, or something like that.